mani-bellan/DARPG/README.md

 ### Prerequisites

 * Generte your API Key : I have the details in my blog : https://medium.com/@mani.bellan/introduction-to-gemini-ai-fe16b1bbedfe
-* Update the key in the config.yaml file
+* Update the key in the config.yaml file within config folder.

 ### Installing

 Create a python virtual environment and post it is activated, install the libraries.
-Run the below commands for this
+Tested on python 3.10 onwards Run the below commands for this
 ```python
 python3 -m venv .venv
 source .venv/bin/activate